 My head starts to hurt when wearing a headlamp all night.
 How can I make it more comfortable?

 If your headlamp is consistently causing discomfort after a few hours, you can try a few things.
 One is adding a layer of fabric underneath your headlamp band.
-We recommend this strategy for bigger headlamps, like the Fenix HM65R-T V2.0 Rechargeable Headlamp.
 A soft layer of fabric can help reduce the band’s pressure against your head and keep it from making imprints on your forehead.

-A second option is to choose a headlamp with more than one strap to help disperse the pressure.
+A second option is to choose a headlamp with more than one strap, such as the Black Diamond Sprinter 500, to help disperse the pressure.
 Similarly, trying a lighter headlamp or one with a battery pack on the back, such as the Petzl Iko Core, might also alleviate discomfort.
+Finally, you might opt for a waistlight, like the UltrAspire Lumen 600 5.0, and avoid wearing anything on your head at all.

 Do I need both a front and rear light?